teodors/birder/README.md

 *Note: user objects are returned in unknown order and some might be missing if such Twitter user does not exist.*

 ### How checks work?
-It makes following checks and returns true or false.
+It makes following checks and returns value between 1 and 0.

  * **Followers** - is followers/follwing ratio positive.
  * **First** - is the first tweet a retweet.